 A rendering of the new restaurant in the Discovery District.

 JAXON is certainly Texas-themed.

-The AT&T Discovery District is coming to downtown.
-Courtesy of AT&T
+The AT&T Discovery District is quickly gaining popularity in downtown.
+(Courtesy of AT&T)

 JAXON serves elotes, burgers, and more.

 A brand new modern Texas cuisine restaurant is coming to the AT&T Discovery District in downtown.
 JAXON Texas Kitchen & Beer Garden will open on March 2 at 311 S. Akard Street.

 Open for lunch and dinner, the 4,400 square foot indoor space will accompanied by 10,000 square feet of patio overlooking the district’s green space.
 This new Dallas restaurant will be designed by Studio 11 and aims to offer “a warm and welcoming indoor/outdoor environment with a thoughtful approach and a few cheeky Texas twists.”

 These include a mixed media collage of Texas stars and movie stars from Warner Bros films, antlers at the beer taps, deep banquette seating in Texas earth tones, cactus terrariums and artwork from locally sourced vintage bricks.

 With room for more than 300 diners outside and 165 inside, JAXON’s patio area will have an incredible view of AT&T Discovery District‘s 104-foot-tall media wall, which will show movies, sports and art.